ajay-k/hangman/README.md

 * Handles **repetitive** letters in a word

-*Correct letter pops up above selected keyboard button and animated to correct placement on wordbank
+* Correct letter will pop up above selected keyboard button and animated to correct placement on wordbank

 ## How to play